endepointe/otp/README.md

 First, a QR code is generated with a password in step 1.
 The password is required to encrypt the secret given to GA.
-There is no option to get a QR code generated that in unencrypted.
+There is no option to get a QR code generated that is unencrypted.

 The secret is stored in 'secret.txt' as encrypted text.